 I highly recommend you find your own personal approach to interviewing, based on your startup’s culture, and then add your own style to it.
 For example, sometimes to get my candidates to relax, I take them for a walk.
 Ultimately, however you do it, you need to feel comfortable with the real person in front of you.

 And that brings me full circle to conclude where I started out.
 It really is all about fit.
-If you can work your hiring process to evaluate whether you genuinely have found someone who can be successful in the job; love it for their reasons too; and reinforce your culture, you are likely onto a great hire.
+If you can work your hiring and referencing process to evaluate whether you genuinely have found someone who can be successful in the job; love it for their reasons too; and reinforce your culture, you are likely onto a great hire.
 It will be a mutual fit, one that will not require you selling them to join you.
 They will know it’s right for them, just as you will know it’s right for you.